-At first glance, There’s a Boy in the Girls’ Bathroom by Louis Sachar doesn’t look like the kind of book you would read aloud to your class.
+At first glance There’s a Boy in the Girls’ Bathroom by Louis Sachar doesn’t look like the kind of book you would read aloud to your class.
 It comes across (at least to me) as more silly than anything else.
-But though there is certainly humor in the book, There’s a Boy in the Girl’s Bathroom is so much more and it is one of my very favorite read alouds for grades 2-4.
+Although there is certainly humor in the book, There’s a Boy in the Girl’s Bathroom is so much more, and it is one of my very favorite read alouds for grades 2-4.

 What I love about this book is that Bradley’s transition is believable.
-Further, because much of the story is from his POV, we as the reader develop empathy and we are truly on his side as he starts to change for the better.
-This would be a great book to start the year off with or to read if you a class that is having trouble getting along.
+Further, because much of the story is from his POV, we as the readers develop empathy, and we are truly on his side as he starts to change for the better.
+This would be a great book to start the year off with or to read if you have a class that is having trouble getting along.

 Have you read this book?
 What do you think?
 Do you have a different favorite read aloud?